farcasmihai91/utilities/README.md

 * enqueue - it is an overridden version of the enqueue function from the normal Queue.
 It takes into account the priority and arranges the items correspondingly into the Queue.
+This implementation repsects items that are of the same priority but added before.
 * The rest of the methods are exactly the same as for the normal Queue

+---
+### Sets

+> A set is a collection of unordered elements that are unique.
+> In ES6 there is a native Set class so there is no need for a helper function.
+> But the ES6 implementation lacks implementation of basic set operations such as `union`, `intersection`, `difference`, `isSuperset`.
+> An example implementation of these operations can be found at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)

+---
+### Dictionaries

+> A dictionary is a collection of distinct elements that are stored as `[key, value]` pairs.
+> The Dictionaries are implemented in ES6 in the form of the `Map` class.
+> More information can be found at [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map)

+---
+### Hash Map

+> Hashing is finding a value in a data structure in the shortest possible time.
+> You can store key-value pairs in this hash map for very fast retrieval accomplished by
+> reducing the cost of the 'lookup'.
+> This implementation is unsing the 'djb2' hash function.
+> The 'djb2' is not the most efficient hash function, but it is easy to
+> implement and is fairly robust.
+> This implementation handles collisions using the linear probing method.

+Methods:
+* put - adds a new value (or updates a value) to the hash map.
+* remove - removes the calue from the hash map.
+* get - returns a value searched by the key.

+---
+### Tree

+> Next up ...